A crisp, golden crust and gooey cheese are the hallmarks of this irresistible appetizer – and you won’t believe how easy it is to prepare!

 - Crackers and optional apple slices, for serving

 Place the Havarti in the middle of the dough.
 Bring the dough up and around the cheese, pressing along the edges to seal.
-The parchment or wax paper will help you lift it without overstretching.
-(I often have excess along two of the edges, so I slice this off, twirl the two strips of dough and lay them crisscross along the top for an easy, decorative touch.)
+The parchment or wax paper will help you lift it without over-stretching.
+Tip: I often have excess along two of the edges, so I slice this off, twirl the two strips of dough and lay them crisscross along the top for an easy, decorative touch.
+(See photo.)

-- Place on an ovenproof serving dish.
+Place on an ovenproof serving dish.
 No need to grease.
-At this point, you may cover and refrigerate for several hours.
+Prep ahead tip: at this point, you may cover and refrigerate for several hours.
 Set on counter for 20-30 minutes before baking.

-- Preheat the oven to 350 degrees.
+Preheat the oven to 350℉.
 While oven is heating, brush the beaten egg all over the dough, and then sprinkle with the sesame and/or poppy seeds.